 Benchmarking latency with libexanic (raw frames)

-When running a benchmark, pin the process to one of the isolated cores and give it realtime priority as follows:
+When running a benchmark, pin the process to one of the isolated cores as follows:

 These steps should ensure best results.